Daio-io/releasy/README.md

 Nothing to see here...

-A place to test out automated release and deployments.
+A playground to test out automated release and deployments with CI.